 WINDOW RULES

-noxzbox applies automatic rules to certain window types:
+noxzbox applies automatic rules to certain window types and supports

 Dialog windows